 Reds hope they've stabilized with better rotation, bullpen

-In this April 10, 2016, file photo, Toronto Blue Jays pitcher Drew Storen throws against the Boston Red Sox in the eighth inning of a baseball game in Toronto.
-Cincinnati invested most of its offseason spending on a bullpen that was one of the worst in major league history.
+Cincinnati invested most of its offseason s... .
+FILE - In this April 10, 2016, file photo, Toronto Blue Jays pitcher Drew Storen throws against the Boston Red Sox in the eighth inning of a baseball game in Toronto.

 Add your comments below